The Forest School

 Full year tuition $1400.
 Scholarships available.

-9am: Gather together and share nature observations from our previous week and explore the "nature museum" (unique nature items and crafts brought by mentors usually centered around a certain theme).
+9am: Gather together, share nature observations from our previous week and explore the "nature museum" (unique nature items and crafts brought by mentors usually centered around a certain theme).

 9:30: Enter into the woods solo or in small groups with a nature question to ponder.

-9:45: Community service- collecting wood, cutting wood, trail work.
+9:45: Service - preparing the fire, collecting and cutting wood, trail work.

 1:45: Contemplation time in a special sit spot, journaling, solo exploration.